Combo Audio: "Romanticide"

 "Romanticide" was released as a single for Secret Records in 1982 and as part of the Combo Audio EP.
 Two videos for the song were made.
-The first was played on the RockAmerica cable music subscription service the second went into "power rotation" on MTV in early 1983 following the EP release.
+The first, made for the original 1982 single version, was only shown on the RockAmerica cable music subscription service.
+The second, made for the EP version, went into "power rotation" on MTV in early 1983 following its release.
 The song was the "top single" in Billboard and regular support and airplay followed in New York City, Boston, Chicago, St. Louis and Los Angeles.
 The song became available on the first volume of the compilation series, Living in Oblivion: The 80's Greatest Hits in 1993.
 NME describes the song as a "new wave classic".

 Post-Combo Audio years

 John Kellogg has done extensive work with surround sound.
 He helped produce the first 5.1 music mixes for the introduction of Dolby Digital on Laserdisc.
 He has produced 5.1. surround sound albums for several Classic rock groups.
 The 5.1 DVD Audio release of 4 for Foreigner became one of the best selling DVD Audio surround music releases of all time.
 He also did consulting work for Britney Spears Live in Las Vegas.
 In 2005, Kellogg founded the Jhana Music Group music label which was scheduled to launch in 2008.
 He worked with Rocky Maffitt on his album scheduled for 2008 release.
 Maffitt while better known as a member of the soft rock outfit Champaign was briefly a member of the revived Combo Audio.
-Kellogg currently lives in Hollywood, California with his longtime partner and significant other.
-He has one adult daughter, a musician and artist in Venice, CA.
+Kellogg currently lives in Hollywood, California, with his longtime partner and significant other.
+He has one adult daughter, a musician and artist in Venice, California.

 Angus Thomas has toured with Miles Davis, John Mayall.
 In 1999, he moved to Los Angeles to work with Paul Klingberg at Ignited Productions and studios.
 He became a part of the European Jazz Circuit during the 1990s.
 In the late 1990s, he released a CD entitled The Overdog.
 In the early 2000s, he worked for and played on the soundtrack for The King of Queens and well as other shows and commercials.
 He continues work and play in a Los Angeles studio as well as continuing to work and perform in Europe.
 He has residences in Los Angeles and Amsterdam.

 Rick Neuhaus became a finishing painter and artist in Chicago where his work is still seen in many parts of that city.
 Hearing a djembe at a West African drumming performance inspired a third career.
 He is a member of the African drumming ensemble Dahui in Chicago and has led and played in drumming circles as well as leading workshops.
 He lives in Chicago with his significant other.
 His son has had success in competitive skateboarding.
 Rick has become a significant force in djembe drumming and world music in Chicago.